microsoft/pxt-arcade/docs/courses/csintro1/intro/makecode-orientation.md

 * Creating a new game
 * The difference between blocks and script
 * "My Projects"
-* Sharing games by downloading, and creating a game link
+* Sharing games by saving and creating a game link

 ## Concept: Opening a game